-You can tell when I hear it.
-My eyebrow rises, and the hair on the back of my neck stands on end.
-I pitch my head sideways like a dog sensing an earthquake, and I start making a moaning sound.
+You can tell when I hear off-key songs.
+My eyebrow rises, the hair on the back of my neck stands on end, and I pitch my head sideways like a dog sensing an earthquake.
 (Sounds pleasant, doesn’t it?)

-I went through it the other day while listening to Joy Division (Day 3 of the experiment – I still don’t get them).
+I went through it the other day while listening to Joy Division.
 And the other night on David Letterman, Nick Lowe performed, which reminded me of another off-tune hit, “Cruel to be Kind.”

-Off-pitch singing – especially when you’re a star – can be difficult.
-Producers have an amazing sense of hearing that makes me seem tone deaf, and they usually will get the musician to go through countless takes until he or she gets it right.
-Finding a recording with an out of tune instrument or voice can sometimes be challenging.
-(Finding out-of-tune performers singing live – that’s another story.)
+Off-key singing — especially when you’re a star — can be difficult to do on tape.
+Producers have an amazing sense of hearing that makes me seem tone-deaf, and they usually will get the musician to go through countless takes until he or she gets it right.
+No off-key songs on their watch.
+Finding a recording with an out-of-tune instrument or voice can sometimes be challenging.
+(Finding out-of-tune performers singing live — that’s another story.)

-Okay, so I’ve developed my Top 5 out-of-tune songs and musicians.
+So I’ve developed my Top 5 off-key songs and musicians.
 A few disclaimers:

 - No Bob Dylan.
 In listening to his music I’ve discovered that he doesn’t really sing off-key.
 He just has a terrible voice.
 Same with Tom Petty.

 - No Ringo Starr, for two reasons: One, it’s too easy, and two, it somehow seems endearing, as if we’re not supposed to expect the drummer for the Beatles to sing, but doggone it if he isn’t trying!